NathanaelGo/the-halcyon-cradle/Lore/Seraphim.md

 When born absorbs lumina from the world inherits a curse: (lasting 50k-5k?? years)
 - [[Hekate's Hymns]]
 - Night and Day
+- Another one which seams to be erased - [[Paimonia]]

+Next Seraphim birth - a few months to 2 years

+Culmination of all life forms who died which are imprinted into a hallowed out case of Nihil Given an existence into fighting their creators - [[Architects]] trick them into fighting [[Avernis]]

+[[Core]] is the machine that will birth the Seraphim

+Explosions comes from underneath the [[Citadel of light]] - birthing place of the Seraphim